-Notes Page (graded AND extra credit) - Like so many things in science, there are numerous exceptions to the rule.
-As a graduate student, you will be required to turn in 5 notes pages immediately preceding each of the five exams that challenge the facts in the slides.
-You must challenge AT LEAST three topics we discuss in the slides.
-Any additional challenges will be counted as extra credit.
+Notes Page (graded extra credit) - Like so many things in science, there are numerous exceptions to the rule.
+There will be an opportunity for you to turn in 5 notes pages immediately preceding each of the five exams that challenge the facts in the slides.
 This is your chance to spend some time on your own to "go down the rabbit hole" and explore deeper knowledge on the subject matter we discuss in class.
 An example of a challenge would be to look up the different reported extrinsic incubation periods of dengue virus.
 In class we say it is 8-14 days but other sources such as the CDC say 8-12 days.
 Further, some papers will report 4-14 days.
 Which is it?
 The answer is "all of them depending on circumstances."
 The rubric for the notes page will be on CANVAS.
 This is your opportunity to get extra credit and can be used to significantly improve your grade if you are not performing as you'd like in other graded activities in the course.